sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

   * Download python from below Link
      * https://www.python.org/downloads/
      * https://www.python.org/ftp/python/3.6.8/python-3.6.8-amd64.exe
   * Install and configure it.
-Check the option for adding path by default on first page of installation, so that we do not need to add the path manually.
+Check the option for adding path by default on first page of installation, so that you do not need to add it to the path manually.

 Once the installation is complete, open command prompt to see if python is installed or not